twilio/voice-quickstart-android/README.md

 Next, we need to create a TwiML application.
 A TwiML application identifies a public URL for retrieving [TwiML call control instructions](https://www.twilio.com/docs/api/twiml).
 When your QS app makes a call to the Twilio cloud, Twilio will make a webhook request to this URL, your application server will respond with generated TwiML, and Twilio will execute the instructions you’ve provided.

-Use Twilio CLI to create a TwiML app with the `make-call` endpoint you have just deployed
+Use Twilio CLI to create a TwiML app with the `make-call` endpoint you have just deployed (**Note: replace the value of `--voice-url` parameter with your `make-call` endpoint you just deployed to Twilio Serverless**)

     $ twilio api:core:applications:create \
         --friendly-name=my-twiml-app \